 While sociological research on PIED injecting and hepatitis C is limited, there is a well-developed body of critical research on other injecting drug use and hepatitis C (see Davis & Rhodes, 2004; Davis, Rhodes & Martin, 2004; Fraser, 2013; Fraser et al., 2014; Fraser & Seear, 2011; Rhodes & Treloar, 2008; Treloar et al., 2008).
 Within this literature, the social and cultural meanings attributed to injecting, hepatitis C and the body have been more fully explored (Fraser & Seear, 2011).
 This research suggests that injecting practices, ideas of blood, blood management and blood-borne virus prevention are directly shaped by conceptualisations and models of the body (Davis, Rhodes & Martin, 2008; Treloar & Fraser, 2004).
 In their examination of hepatitis C prevention materials, Treloar and Fraser (2004) illustrate how models of the body and blood underpin advice about injecting and communicate ideas around contagion and responsibility.
 The body as a ‘fortress’ or closed system, for example, has implications for the design of health promotion materials and the attribution of responsibility.
 People who inject drugs are often positioned as dirty and as potential sources of contamination.
 This informs how they inject, manage bleeding and pursue other hygienic practices (Rhodes & Treloar, 2008).
-In her analysis of injecting, hepatitis C and stigma, Magdalena Harris (2009) explores how injecting transgresses the Western ideal of the body as ‘bounded and immutable’ both figuratively and literally by piercing the skin, rupturing proper bodily boundaries and circumventing the body’s ‘normative openings’ (p.
+In her analysis of injecting, hepatitis C and stigma, Harris (2009) explores how injecting transgresses the Western ideal of the body as ‘bounded and immutable’ both figuratively and literally by piercing the skin, rupturing proper bodily boundaries and circumventing the body’s ‘normative openings’ (p.
 41).
 In this sense, people who inject drugs attract stigma and a range of social and legal costs that inform safe injecting practice.
 This means that blood management and preventative practices exceed individual responsibility in that they are contingent on social and political dynamics, symbolic associations and knowledges (Davis & Rhodes, 2004).
 Read together, these studies emphasise the importance of examining the models of the body operating in accounts of injecting and blood-borne virus prevention.
 We suggest that exploring how men who inject PIEDs understand their bodies and approach safe injecting is crucial to producing effective, non-stigmatising engagement and education strategies.

 In what follows, we build upon this research to explore how the body figures in men’s accounts of injecting.
 We also draw attention to the implications of these figurations for hepatitis C prevention.
 In so doing, we challenge the notion of the stable, natural body and explore the social and cultural dynamics that inform PIED injecting.
 We ask what beliefs men who inject PIEDs hold about health and their bodies, and how these ideas shape their attitudes towards injecting and risk.